Travel.State.Gov > International Travel > Learn About Your Destination > Georgia International Travel Information

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Georgia.

-Report crimes or emergencies to the local police by dialing 112 and contact the Georgian Ministry of Internal Affairs (MOIA) which operates a 24-hour emergency response center similar to 911 and transfers emergency calls to the fire and rescue service, police, or the nearest medical emergency center.
-Dispatchers speak Georgian and Russian, but they will transfer calls to English-speaking operators.
+The Georgian Ministry of Internal Affairs (MOIA) operates a 24-hour emergency response center similar to 911 (dial 112) and transfers emergency calls to the fire and rescue service, police, or the nearest medical emergency center.
+Most dispatchers speak only Georgian and Russian but will transfer calls to English-speaking operators.

 See our webpage on help for U.S. victims of crime overseas.

-LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Georgia.
-However, traditional cultural attitudes result in LGBTI individuals often facing discrimination and harassment.
-In the past, some members of religious and LGBTI minorities in Georgia have been targets of attacks.
-On May 17, 2013, protestors violently disrupted the International Day Against Homophobia and Transphobia rallies in Tbilisi, causing injuries to participants and police.
+LGBTQI+ Travelers: There are no legal restrictions on consensual same-sex sexual conduct or the organization of LGBTQI+ events in Georgia.
+However, traditional cultural attitudes result in LGBTQI+ individuals often facing discrimination and harassment.
+Some LGBTQI+ persons in Georgia have been targets of attacks.
+In addition, violent anti-LGBTQI+ protests have occurred in Tbilisi, including in response to public LGBTQI+ related events.

 We strongly recommend supplemental insurance to cover medical evacuation.